Trade uncertainty: Explore resources and tools for your business.

 • owner compensation

-• impact of required normalization
+• impact of potential normalizations

 What you should also look for:

-• Trends in sales, profit margins and other data.
+Meloche says it’s important to know how the business is trending.
 “Are they ahead or behind where they were last year?”
-Meloche says.
-“It’s important to know how the business is trending.
-You’re typically paying a purchase price based on previous results, but your return and success of owning that business is based on the future.”
+He adds that you’re typically paying a purchase price based on previous results. ”But your return and success of owning that business is based on the future.”

-• Validation of information.
 See if the numbers add up.
 For example, do the figures match the information you’re getting from the owner?
 Do tax returns match the financial statements?

 “Does the story make sense?”
 Meloche says.
 “If they say they’re really busy and have a strong order book, do the year-to-date results reflect that?”